scarf-sh/docs/docs/data-export.md

 **Setting up your S3 account**

 Create a policy that states we can assume a role.
-Here's an example of that policy
+Here's an example of that policy.
+This example is a highly permissive role.
+If you want to customize the role, please refer to the proper AWS documentation.
 ```json
 {
     "Version": "2012-10-17",